hfip/Eclipse/README.md

 ## Why Eclipse

-Eclipse was designed to bridge Luna services with Stremio addons in one polished app.
+Eclipse was designed to bridge Luna services (more well known as Sora modules) with Stremio addons in one polished app.
 The goal is simple: search faster, pick the right result with better metadata, watch with stronger controls, keep progress synced, and continue across anime, movies, shows, manga, and novels.

 ## Screenshots